Daydream (Wallace Collection song)

 "Daydream" is a song recorded in 1969 by the Belgian band Wallace Collection.
 It was composed by band members Sylvain Vanholme and Raymond Vincent, with David MacKay who also produced the single.
 The song is in the symphonic pop/rock genre, and uses strings and flutes.
-The song was a hit in mainland Europe, though popularity didn't make it to English speaking countries, despite its use of English lyrics.
-The song was covered several times, most notably by the Gunter Kallmann Choir in 1970.
+Its melody is borrowed from the Act II finale of Pyotr Tchaikovsky's Swan Lake.
+The song was a hit in mainland Europe, though its popularity did not extend to English-speaking countries, despite its use of English lyrics.
+The song was covered several times, most notably by the Günter Kallmann Choir in 1970.

+Original recording

+The song was first recorded in Abbey Road Studios, London, by the band Wallace Collection, and released as the final track on their debut album Laughing Cavalier.
+The singer was the band's drummer, Freddy Nieuland.
+It was released as a single in over 20 countries, and reached the top of the Belgium pop chart, and number 3 on the French chart.

 Cover versions

 The French pop star Claude François, known for writing the original "My Way", released his cover "Rêveries" in April 1969.

-The song was covered in 1970 by the German vocal group the Günter Kallmann Choir, and this version was used on a popular easy listening record of the time.
+The song was covered in 1970 by the German vocal group, the Günter Kallmann Choir, and this version was used on a popular easy listening record of the time.
 As such Kallmann is occasionally mis-credited as the original author of the song.

-In 2001, English electronic group I Monster had a UK chart hit with "Daydream in Blue", a remix of the Günter Kallmann Choir's version of the song: the track peaked at #20 in the UK Singles Chart.
+In 2001, English electronic group I Monster had a UK chart hit with "Daydream in Blue", a remix of the Günter Kallmann Choir's version of the song; the track peaked at #20 in the UK Singles Chart.
 The song has also been covered live by the Beta Band as part of their song "Squares".
-I Monster's version was sampled in 2006 by American rapper Lupe Fiasco in Daydreamin’, featuring soul singer Jill Scott.
+Günter Kallmann Choir's version was sampled in 2006 by American rapper Lupe Fiasco in "Daydreamin'", featuring soul singer Jill Scott.
 Fiasco’s cover won the Grammy Award for Best Urban/Alternative Performance.